mimiyin/choreographic-interventions-s18/README.md

 ## Week 1: Introduction

 ### Questions
+   * Why are we here?
    * What is interaction?
       * Do you need sensors to be interactive?
+   * What is a choreographic intervention?
+   * What are the parameters of choreography?
-   * Is programming an artistic medium?
+   * How is code an expressive medium?
-   * Why use technology at all?

 ### In-class
+   * Analyze how we all entered the studio.
+   * Introduce ourselves: What's your favorite resting position?
-   * Introduction to programming concepts
+   * Introduction to computational thinking through dynamic drawing
-   * Embodying code
+   * Make a duet between a dancer and a drawer

 ### Assignment
    * ITPers: Watch [Forsythe Technique Videos](https://www.youtube.com/user/GrandpaSafari/videos): They range from 10s to 1 minute.
 Very short!